pmatheusvinhas/react-waitlist/README.md

 }
 ```

-> **Important**: For client-side usage, both `resendProxyEndpoint` and `webhookProxyEndpoint` are required to ensure the security of your credentials.
-Server-side components can safely call APIs and webhooks directly.
+> **Security Recommendation**: For client-side usage, using proxy endpoints is strongly recommended to protect sensitive credentials.
+The component will display warnings in the console when potential security risks are detected.

 ## Customization